How Do I Enrol?

 Please download our download our Getting Started brochure for more information about the enrolment process.

 If you have a disability, medical condition, injury or other additional need that affects your mobility or ability to queue or manage crowded spaces, please contact ASSIST who can support you with the enrolment process – including alternative accessible routes.
-ASSIST staff will be based in the Learning Hub at Waterside campus throughout Welcome Weekend and Welcome Week if you need to speak with them.
-Email firstname.lastname@example.org or visit the Skills Hub for further information.
+ASSIST staff will be based in the Learning Hub at Waterside campus throughout Welcome Weekend and Welcome and Induction Week if you need to speak with them.
+Email email@example.com beforehand, or come and speak to a member of the team on your arrival, so we can support you with your enrolment.

 Tuition fees and the funding available to you depend on a wide variety of different factors.
 It is important to find out which apply to you before starting your course.
 When you enrol, you should bring all relevant documentation related to how you will pay your fees.
 Further information can be found on our fees and funding pages.